Akhil-Reddyvari/StyleMate---AI-Powered-Personal-Wardrobe-and-Outfit-Recommendation-System/README.md

-# StyleMate — AI Personal Stylist
+# StyleMate — AI-Powered Personal Wardrobe and Outfit Recommendation System

 StyleMate is a personal wardrobe and outfit-recommendation application designed to help users organize their clothes, discover outfit combinations, track what they wear, and build more variety into their everyday styling.